| Best

 but I suppose in the field of multi-purpose use monuments, there

+needs to be some compromise somewhere.
 But The Carrboro News believes an award to Rice's Glass is in order

 for the Best Multi-Pupose Use for a Monument.
 Congratulations, Rice's